posquit0/koa-rest-api-boilerplate/.github/ISSUE_TEMPLATE/question.md

 ---
 name: 🙋 Question
-about: Ask a question about the boilerplate
+about: Ask a question about this project
 labels: kind/question
 assignees: